-34. Can the authority's decision be appealed to a court?
+25. Can the authority's decision be appealed to a court?
+In particular, can third parties who are not involved in the transaction appeal the decision?

 All merger control decisions, either clearing or prohibiting a merger, as well as imposing a fine on undertakings, are appealable to the Competition, Supervision and Regulation Court (CSRC), which is a specialized court with competence to hear appeals of the PCA's (and some sectoral regulators') decisions.
-The authors of the notification are entitled to challenge such decisions, as well as any interested third parties (this includes parties that have been previously involved in the proceedings before the PCA, as well as other third parties that were not previously involved), provided that they can demonstrate a "legitimate interest".
+The authors of the notification are entitled to challenge such decisions, as well as any interested third parties (including parties that have been previously involved in the proceedings before the PCA, as well as other third parties not previously involved in those proceedings), provided that they can demonstrate a "legitimate interest".